 Even though behavior such as adultery, drug or alcohol abuse, a history of violent behavior, or physical or emotional abandonment play a huge role in determining custody of any minor children and as factors in requests for child support, the state of Arizona doesn’t assign blame when dissolving a marriage.
 This helps keep both partners on equal footing throughout the process.

-Whether you’re seeking a simple, uncontested divorce, or are in the middle of a messy and volatile situation you’re ready to resolve, you need a Mesa, AZ divorce lawyer on your side.
+Whether you’re seeking a simple, uncontested divorce, or are in the middle of a messy and volatile situation you’re ready to resolve, you need a divorce lawyer on your side.
 The professional legal team at JacksonWhite Family Law have over a decade of experience handling common family law issues, and can help you settle yours as quickly and as amicably as possible.

 To enter into a covenant marriage, the couple must first have counseling from a member of the clergy or a marriage counselor.
 Also, when applying for a marriage license, both persons must show their intention to enter into a covenant marriage by signing a special declaration on the application form.

 Courts are more limited in their ability to dissolve a covenant marriage.
-To obtain a divorce when a covenant marriage exists, both spouses must either agree to the divorce or one of the spouses must meet at least one of several statutory requirements.
+To begin obtaining a divorce when a covenant marriage exists, both spouses must either agree to the divorce or one of the spouses must meet at least one of several statutory requirements.
 If there is no agreement, the court may only grant a dissolution of marriage for one of the following reasons:

 - One spouse commits adultery.